souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

         <imageName>fortune</imageName>
         <mainClass>demo.Fortune</mainClass>
     </properties>
+    ```
     The statements "hardcoded" plugin versions and the entry point class to your application.
-    The next steps will be focused what you should do to enable the Maven plugin for GraalVM Native Image.
+    The next steps will show you how enable the Maven plugin for GraalVM Native Image.

 6. Register the Maven plugin for GraalVM Native Image, `native-maven-plugin`, in the profile called `native` by adding the following to the  _pom.xml_ file:
     ```xml